NiazAhmed1/Invoice-Data-Simplified/README.md

 - **Business Automation**: It can be integrated into automated business processes to ensure the efficient handling of invoices and financial transactions.
 - **Data Analytics**: The structured data can be analyzed for insights and trends, aiding in financial analysis and planning.

-## Running the Code
-1. **Install Required Libraries**: To run th ecode firstly you need to install all libraires mentioned in the file requirements.txt
-2. **Set Poppler Path**: In your code, make sure to set the `poppler_path` variable to specify the path to the Poppler library on your system.
-3. **Run the Script**: Execute the code.
-It will prompt you to enter the file path of the input PDF file.
-4. **Enter File Path**: Type in the path to your PDF file and press Enter.
-5. **Output**: The code will process the input and generate a JSON output file.
-This output file will be saved in the same directory as the input file, with the same name as the input file.

 This tool streamlines the processing of scanned invoice data, generating a structured JSON output that is easy to integrate into various workflows.
 It is particularly useful for accounting, data analysis, and business automation tasks.